 University Heights Real Estate Guide

-Local note: Start with ZIP 92103 and 92116, then narrow guidance to University Heights, Park Boulevard, Adams Avenue, canyon or corridor influence, parking, older-home systems, small multifamily potential, and North Park, Hillcrest, Mission Hills, Normal Heights, or Balboa Park alternatives.
+ZIPs 92103 and 92116 as the frame, then the specifics: Park Boulevard, Adams Avenue, the canyon or corridor influence, the parking, the older-home systems, the small multifamily potential — against North Park, Hillcrest, Mission Hills, Normal Heights, and Balboa Park.

 University Heights FAQ